ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 import ballerina/test;
 import ballerina/http;

-// An instance of this object can be used as the test double for `clientEndpoint`. public type MockHttpClient client object {
+// An instance of this object can be used as the test double for the `clientEndpoint`. public type MockHttpClient client object {
     public remote function get(@untainted string path, public http:RequestMessage message = ())
     	returns http:Response|http:ClientError {